When it comes to knowing what to bring home from your holiday in Canada, do you know the best souvenirs from Canada?

 If you find the price a bit startling for a Hudson’s Bay blanket, you can still buy items with the distinctive Hudson’s Bay stripes.

 This cozy fleece throw is a great alternative to the traditional colour stripes Hudson Bay blanket.
 Useful for cold Canadian nights and for cozying up in front of a roaring fire.
 The carrying handle is very useful when using for picnics or when attending an outdoor sports event.
-One of the cool souvenirs from Canada.
+One of the cool souvenirs from Canada and one of the great Canadian gifts for overseas friends.

 Best for: Your sister or cousin who’s always cold

 A very useful item for carrying your other Canadian souvenirs!
 This tote bag is quite thick and durable and has a wide bottom.
-This is a great complement to your travel purse.
+This is a great complement to your travel purse one of the great Canadian things to buy.

 Best for: Yourself!